firemuzzy/pelican/README.md

 ## Challenge and Approach

-- People still drive despite the panoply of transit options available to people in seattle
+- People still drive despite the panopoly of transit options available to people in seattle
 - Cars are too still too convenient
 - Finding trusted carpoolers is hard